sawolford/onsub/README.md

 	echo            -- Inherited from default pseudo-section
 	lswcl           -- Inherited from default pseudo-section
 	cwd             -- Inherited from default pseudo-section
-	py:include      -- Python function that establishes a folder applies to this section py:makecommand  -- Python function that returns a shell command for cloning git folder cmd             -- String that tells how to execute git get             -- Command alias
+	py:priority     -- Python function that establishes a folder applies to this section py:makecommand  -- Python function that returns a shell command for cloning git folder cmd             -- String that tells how to execute git get             -- Command alias